This guide will introduce you to the master-child record relationship in your Artlogic database.

 Master editions, for example grouping the same work in different sizes, can be grouped together for displaying on a website.

-To group editions, click once on your master record of choice > in the preview pane that opens, select Edition group > Add/Remove > and, in the search field, choose which other master records you would like to associate this record with.
+To group editions, select the relevant master record > from the preview pane, select Edition group > Add/Remove > in the search field, choose which other master records you would like to associate this record with.

 Managing your online edition sales